onlabsorg/olojs/docs/api/http-store.md

 ```

 - On 200 status code, returns
-- On 403 status code, throws a PermissionDenied error
+- On 403 status code, throws a `HTTPStore.WritePermissionDeniedError`
-- On 405 status code, throws an OperationNotAllowed error
+- On 405 status code, throws a `HTTPStore.WriteOperationNotAllowedError`
 - On any other status code, throws a generic error